 Nice to meet you,

 I'm a modern London Mama with a passionate for birth.
-I'm an activist, educator, doula and the founder of stilettos to strollers.
+I'm a mother, birth educator, doula and the founder of stilettos to strollers.
 I'm on a mission to work with mothers to prepare, support and comfort them as they step into a new journey.
 Wanna know what lights me up?
 Seeing parents realise they can take charge of their birth, they are the one's in control and they have all they need within them.
 If I can be the one that whispers "you really can & will do this" while others provoke doubt...
 I'll consider my job done.

 Hey, I'm Jemma